-The tailstock has a #3 Morse Taper and a 5/16" thru hole for lamp hole augers.
+Decorated Vase & Stand by Frank Sudol The tailstock on the ONEWAY lathes has a #3 Morse Taper in the barrel and a 5/16" thru hole for lamp hole augers.

 The thread on the quill is a 6 pitch Acme thread that allows rapid feed in and retractions for drilling with the tailstock.